orionrobots/orionrobots.github.io/_posts/2005-08-20-damaged-screw-head.md

 Failing this, you may have to go to the more extreme tactic of actually drilling out the screw.
 Get yourself a screw removal drill bit - they tend to be slightly harder wearing, and have a different blade angle from a general purpose bit.
 Then drill out the center of the screw.

-<a class="wiki" href="/wiki/building_tips.html" title="Hints and helpers for actually building robots, and other stuff.">Building Tips</a>
+<a href="/wiki/building_tips.html" title="Hints and helpers for actually building robots, and other stuff.">Building Tips</a>

-<a class="wiki" href="/wiki/retreiving_dropped_screws.html" title="What to do when you drop a screw, nut or bolt into the gubbins of a machine">Retreiving Dropped Screws</a>
+<a href="/wiki/retreiving_dropped_screws.html" title="What to do when you drop a screw, nut or bolt into the gubbins of a machine">Retreiving Dropped Screws</a>